Eomys/pyleecan-doc/Tests_Turorials/how.to.contribute.md

 ## Where to create a test file

 PYLEECAN classes are generated automatically, all the classes are built in the same way.
-This fact enables us to test all the classes with one test file which you can find in Tests/Classes.
+This fact enables us to test all the classes with one test file which can be find in Tests/Classes.
-So you won't need to develop tests for the class itself but you will have to develop the tests for the methods defined in the Class Creation.
+So it's useless to develop tests for the class itself but it's still use to develop the tests for the methods defined in the Class Creation.

 All the methods tests are gathered in Tests/Methods/\<subfolder> with Subfolder the type of the class (Geometry, Machine, Slot, etc.).
 And everything goes like that.
-In the Tests directory, you can find some various subdirectories.
+In the Tests directory, there are some various subdirectories.
-If you're writing a test which it concerns the GUI, you'll have to put your test in the subdirectory GUI.
+If the test concerns the GUI, it have to be in the subdirectory GUI.
-In a same way, if you're writing a test which it concerns a Plot, you'll have to put your test in the subdirectory Plot.
+In a same way, if the test which concerns a Plot, it have to be in the subdirectory Plot.

 ## Which tests to develop